No items found.

 • Insurance: specialist short-let insurance, 500-2,000 pounds per year.

-• Council tax or business rates: see our guide to Airbnb council tax.
+• Council tax or business rates: see the guide to Airbnb council tax.

 • Tax: all rental income is taxable.
-See our guides to UK Airbnb tax or Australian rental tax.
+See the guides to UK Airbnb tax or Australian rental tax.

 If the net figure is attractive, the next step is getting a more detailed estimate and understanding the compliance requirements for your area.